introtochaosbook/rust-fractal-lab/README.md

 # rust-fractal-lab

-This is the companion source code for ...
-TODO
+This is the companion source code for the book *Introduction to Chaos, Fractals and Dynamical Systems*.

+For usage instructions please scroll down to the bottom of the page.

 ## Screenshots